bergren2/dotfiles/README.md

 For .NET and other Windows-y languages, we use Visual Studio.
 [Community](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) should do the trick but if you need Pro or Ultimate you'll need to contact your school, work, etc.

-Visual Studio also supports [Molokai](http://studiostyl.es/schemes/molokai) theming.
+Visual Studio also supports [Molokai](http://studiostyl.es/schemes/molokai) theming, and there's an excellent [VsVim](https://visualstudiogallery.msdn.microsoft.com/59ca71b3-a4a3-46ca-8fe1-0e90e3f79329) extension you can use for bindings.